Human remains of over 240 people found under former UK department store

 Some of the remains have head injuries that are consistent with a battle.
 These marks could have been caused by arrows or musket balls, according to Shobbrook.

-One theory is that the victims may date back to an attack led by Owain Glyndŵr, who was the last native Welshman to hold the title of Prince of Wales.
+One theory is that the victims may date back to an attack led by Owain Glynd?r, who was the last native Welshman to hold the title of Prince of Wales.

 The battle involved Welsh and French forces, who joined together to fight the English occupation of Wales.

-“We know that the city was besieged in 1405 by Owain Glyndŵr and these individuals could be victims of that conflict,” Shobbrook believes.
+“We know that the city was besieged in 1405 by Owain Glynd?re these individuals could be victims of that conflict,” Shobbrook believes.

 The remains and other finds, including tiles, will be stored in an abandoned store near the archaeological site.